revarma/revarma.github.io/_posts/2024-11-12-fundamentals-of-software-architecture.md

 ---
 layout: post
-title: "The Fundamentals of Software Architecture - Notes"
+title: "The Fundamentals of Software Architecture"
 categories: architecture
 author: "Eswara Rudraraju"
 ---

-# Book
-Fundamentals of Software Architecture - An Engineering Approach

-# Chapter 1
+# Key takeaways:
-- Software Architecture is dynamic, a tradeoff and is an iterative process.
+1. Software Architecture is dynamic, is a tradeoff and is an iterative process.
-- Architecture cannot be done at the beginning of an initiative and cannot expect it to remain constant during the development process.
+2. Architecture cannot be done at the beginning of an initiative and cannot expect it to remain constant during the development process.
-- New changes keeps coming and architecture should incorporate those changes and keep evolving while considering tradeoffs.
+3. New changes keeps coming and architecture should incorporate those changes and keep evolving while considering tradeoffs.